What is a sitting tenant? UK rights, eviction and value impact (2026)

 Protecting your rights as a sitting tenant

-Sitting tenant rights UK vary significantly depending on when your tenancy began.
+Sitting tenant rights in England and Wales vary significantly depending on when your tenancy began.
 These rights determine your security of tenure and control over your living situation:

-• Assured Tenants: Have strong eviction protection requiring court-approved grounds, right to challenge excessive rent increases, and ability to sublet with permission.
+• Assured tenants (1989-1997): strong eviction protection (court-approved Schedule 2 grounds only), the right to challenge excessive rent increases, and the ability to sublet with permission.

 Current legislation requires all landlords to protect deposits in government-approved schemes and provide specific documentation, including the How to Rent guide and energy performance certificates.